 History: Flemish Beauty originated in Belgium in the early 1800s.
 At one point Flemish Beauty was one of the most common commercial varieties in the US.

 Why We Grow It: Flemish Beauty's cold hardiness and good flavour makes this a popular variety.
-The fruit is large and greenish-yellow without much neck, greenish-yellow.
+The fruit is large and greenish-yellow without much neck.
 It is known for being sweet and very juicy, great for fresh eating.

 Canadian Hardiness Zone: 3

-Growth Habits and Disease Resistance: Vigorous and hardy with a spreading growth habit, precocious, has heavy crops.
+Growth Habits and Disease Resistance: Vigorous and hardy with a spreading growth habit, precocious, has heavy crops, spur-bearing.
 Susceptible to mildew and fireblight.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)